matanlurey/dart_serialize_proposal/README.md

 # Dart for Serialization (Proposal)

-Design and discussion around better Dart serialization experiences.
+Design and open _discussion_ around better Dart serialization experiences.

 _This is **not** an official Google or Dart design or process is primarily to experiment and collect feedback from both internal and external stakeholders